sidstamm/FirefoxCertificateManager/README.md

 ## Running

-1. Open the firefox browser
+1. Open the Firefox browser.
-2. Click the addon icon in the tools area
+2. Click the addon icon in the tools area in the top right corner.